looeee/blackthread.io/content/tutorials/6-shapes-transformations.md

 readTime: true
 ---

 In this chapter, we'll take a lighting quick look at some of the geometric shapes that are built into three.js.
-We've already seen two of them, the Torus Knot from chapters 1.1 and 1.2, and the Box from Chapter 1.3.
+We've already seen two of them, the Torus Knot from chapters 1 and 2, and the Box from Chapter 3.

 We'll also take a look at how to move them around (`translate` them), `scale` them up and down and `rotate` them.
 Collectively, along with the less common `shear`, these are known as transformations (technically, they are _linear_ or _affine_ transformations).

 We'll introduce a new word now, just so that you are not too surprised when you come across it later.
 And that word is... (drumroll):

-{:.notice}
+{{< notice >}}
 Quaternion
+{{< /notice >}}

 These things are seriously cool.
 They are a different way to rotate objects, rather than the standard rotation around the `x`, `y` and `z` axes, and have several benefits.
-We'll go over them in detail later, for now just take a note of the word and remember that these are not really any more complicated than normal rotations, they just take a little while to get used to.
+You'll come across these many time, often spoken of in hushed scared tones by newcomers.
+Old hands on the other hand, throw them around without a care - because they are not actually that complicated.
+They just take a little be of time to understand and a little bit of practice to get used to.

+We're not going to go into any more detail here, but when you come across these again, don't buy into the hype.
+Just be prepared to spend a couple of hours studying them and you'll understand them for ever after.

 Here's where we left off last time.